RWLPedal/music-pcbs/RedwingedOverdrive/README.md

 | VOL1          | A10K     |             |                     |
 | TONE\_BYPASS1 | SW\_SPDT |             |                     |

-You may also want to view the [interactive BOM](https://github.com/RWLPedal/music-pcbs/blob/main/RedwingedOverdrive/images/interactive_bom.html).
+You may want to take a look at the [interactive BOM](https://html-preview.github.io/?url=https://github.com/RWLPedal/music-pcbs/blob/main/RedwingedOverdrive/interactive_bom.html).

 ### Not listed